zhendrikse/DatabaseAdapterPattern/README.md

 Implement this endpoint:

-1. writie the scenarios first (also think about what should happen when we try to delete an employee (with an ID) that does not exist)
+1. write the scenarios first (also think about what should happen when we try to delete an employee (with an ID) that does not exist)
 2. make a scenarios green first (by implementing the stub) before continuing to anything else
 3. implement the replit repository as well and test it by running the application and using the OpenAPI live documentation.